Arrondissement5etDemi/Spreadability/README.md

 `java -cp .
 SpreadabilityClient BCCPhi0x20.spr 1e-6`

 ## How to cite
+H. Wang, and S. Torquato, Dynamic Measure of Hyperuniformity and Nonhyperuniformity in Heterogeneous Media via the Diffusion Spreadability, Physical Review Applied, 17 034022 (2022).

-Please cite us with the following bibtex entry
+Or cite us with the following bibtex entry
 @article{PhysRevApplied.17.034022,
   title = {Dynamic Measure of Hyperuniformity and Nonhyperuniformity in Heterogeneous Media via the Diffusion Spreadability},
   author = {Wang, Haina and Torquato, Salvatore},